 The scaling is horrible and makes no sense to me.
 It’s basically like convincing someone to get into beer by forcing them to try flavors they might not be interested in.
 In my experience, that’s how you learn to hate something.

 Here’s my suggestion: go to a craft brewery near you that specializes in sours.
 Go up to the counter.
 Be honest.
 Tell them you don’t like/have never had sours but are curious.
-Nine out of ten taproom employees will give you tasters, tell you what you’re trying and take in feedback to find the right beer for you.
+Nine out of ten taproom employees will give you tasters, tell you what you’re trying, and take in feedback to help you find the right beer.

 Once you’ve found one you think you might like, get the sour beer in a tulip glass.
-This commits you to 12 oz which is a little less than a pint and relatively easy to manage.
+This commits you to 12 oz, which is a little less than a pint and relatively easy to manage.
+You may even settle for a 4 oz taster which is also fine, since you’re allowed to have as little sour beer as you’d like!

 Lastly, have pretzels on hand.
 I swear, it’s tough to beat a sour beer with the saltiness of pretzels on the side.

 Afterward, decide if you liked the beer.
 Did you?
 Cool.
 Did you not?
 Cool.
-I love sours, but you’ll rarely see me getting two in a row.
-It’s too much sour for me.
-Some people guzzle them like it’s their job (and it might be).
+I like sours, but you’ll rarely see me getting two in a row.
+Some people guzzle them like it’s their job, and it might be.
 That’s cool, too.

 Just remember that sour beer is still beer.
 It might even be the OG beer.
 Many of today’s beer drinkers didn’t like beer the first time they tried it.
 The same could be said for sour drinkers.
 Plenty of people don’t like stouts, porters, bitter IPAs, juicy IPAs, pilsners, wild ales, etc. But they still like beer.